STAGE DIRECTOR - STUNT/MOVEMENT CHOREOGRAPHER

 Stella also contributed staging and stunt choreography to the Syfy competition show, "Face Off."

 Stella, who was ranked number three out of the 50 most prominent French people in the United States by France-Amerique, America’s largest French-language magazine, may well rise to number one as his influence grows.
 He is busy putting together the pieces for various films, live shows and theatrical endeavors.
-With Seb's unique ability to combine artistry and excitement, it's no accident that in his presence, magic happens.
+With Seb's unique ability to combine artistry and excitement and as one of the best choreographer in the industry, it's no accident that in his presence, magic happens.

 FULL RESUME UPON REQUEST